s2t2/lambda-ds-3-3/notes/class-1.md

 flask run
 ```

-> NOTE: right now our app is located in the "app.py" file, which is why we use `FLASK_APP=app.py` but we will soon be changing this when our app grows larger
+> NOTE: right now our app is located in the "app.py" file, which is why we use `FLASK_APP=app.py` but we will soon be changing this when our app grows larger...

 ## Part II